opendatacentre/opendc-mini/docs/README.md

 The following diagram shows a simplified view of the overall solution architecture that will be built through the labs of this course.

 <img src="images/architecture.png" alt="placeholder" width="765"/>

-## opendc-mini GitHub Repo

-To be able to complete the labs of this course you will need to clone the [`opendc-mini`](https://github.com/opendatacentre/opendc-mini) GitHub repository.